 Research is defined as a detailed study of a subject using scientific methods in order to discover or revise facts.
 Research is needed to improve and inform management, and to realise the potential global benefits of the MPA, but we recognise that some research could also damage the MPA if not carried out carefully.
 All research in the MPA must be carried out under a permit approved by the Director of Conservation and Fisheries or by the Administrator where a species listed in the Wildlife Protection Ordinance would be affected.
-The decision to grant a permit will be based on the following principles:
+Their decision to grant a permit will be based on the following principles:

 - The impact of proposed research on features of the MPA will be assessed and permission will only be granted where the benefits to the Ascension MPA outweigh any negative effects.
-These benefits may not be immediate, but they must be specific and locally applicable.
-Where there is doubt about the negative impacts of a research proposal, the precautionary principle will be applied and the onus will be on the researcher to demonstrate their work will not result in significant damage to the MPA. - Research priorities identified in the MPA Monitoring, Evaluation and Research Strategy will be assumed to provide greater benefit to the MPA. - All researchers must agree to share their data with AIGCFD and provide copies of all published work that arises from it.
+These benefits may not be immediate, but they must be specific and locally applicable. - Research priorities identified in the MPA Monitoring and Research Plan will be assumed to provide greater benefit to the MPA. - All researchers must agree to share their data with AIGCFD and provide copies of all published work that arises from it.

 The Ascension Island MPA Management Plan sits within the context of wider conservation planning and management strategies on Ascension and in the UK Overseas Territories.
-The MPA Management Plan is consistent with these strategies to ensure there is no conflict for those implementing them and to strengthen support for achieving the shared objectives.
+We have tried to make the MPA Management Plan consistent with these strategies to ensure there is no conflict for those implementing them and strengthen support for achieving the shared objectives.

 - Ascension Island National Biodiversity Action Plan (NBAP) The work of AIGCFD is underpinned by the NBAP that was created in 2015 and covers marine and terrestrial ecosystems.
 Specific action plans have been developed for 18 species and three habitats based on a threat analysis; of these, eight Species Action Plans and two Habitat Action Plans relate to the marine environment.
 The threat analysis and proposed actions for the marine species and habitats included in the NBAP have been used as part of the MPA Management Plan to avoid duplication or inconsistencies.
-The intention is for the MPA Management Plan to be incorporated into the NBAP when it is reviewed in 2021. - The UK Government's 25 Year Environment Plan (2018) sets out a plan of government action to help the natural world regain and retain good health.
+The intention is for the MPA Management Plan to be incorporated into the NBAP when it is reviewed in 2020. - The UK Government's 25 Year Environment Plan (2018) sets out a plan of government action to help the natural world regain and retain good health.
 It has a wide scope, but makes particular mention of marine protection in the Overseas Territories (OTs):